mama165/robots/README.md

 This project is a **distributed systems simulation** where multiple autonomous robots collaborate to reconstruct a shared secret using a **gossip / anti-entropy protocol**.

 Each robot initially holds **only a subset of the secret**, split into indexed words.
-Through unreliable, asynchronous communication, robots progressively exchange missing information until **one robot eventually reconstructs the full secret** and writes it to disk.
+Through unreliable, asynchronous communication, robots progressively exchange missing information until **one robot eventually reconstructs the full secret and writes it exactly once**.

 This project is **not** a chat, **not** an HTTP API, and **not** a CRUD service.
-It is a **laboratory for reasoning about distributed systems behavior**.
+It is a **laboratory for reasoning about distributed systems behavior, failure modes, and observability**.

 ---

 ## 🎯 What problem does this project simulate?

-This simulation models a **distributed knowledge convergence problem** under real-world conditions:
+The simulation models a **distributed knowledge convergence problem** under realistic conditions:

 * No central coordinator
 * No guaranteed message delivery